 Meet The Momentum Team

-Tavaghn Monts works with Clemson University’s Parks, Recreation & Tourism Management Department and is the Executive Director of Momentum Bike Clubs.
+Tavaghn serves as a staff member of Clemson University’s Parks, Recreation & Tourism Management Department and is the Executive Director of Momentum Bike Clubs.
 Tavaghn joined Momentum in the winter of 2020 as the Associate Director.
 Tavaghn is also the Assistant Director of Community Collaboration for the REYSE Collaboratory.
 The Race, Ethnicity, Youth and Social Equity (REYSE) Collaboratory at Clemson University is an interdisciplinary group of researchers and community scholars conducting research and providing programming to improve the lives of racial and ethnic youth living in diverse communities.
 A native of Jacksonville Florida, Tavaghn earned his bachelor’s degree in Parks, Recreation & Tourism Management from Clemson University.
 He loves serving at Momentum because the students empower him to be the best version of himself every day.